IBM-Cloud/ibm-developer-extension-vscode/README.md

 ## Contributing

-All improvements to the IBMCloud Dev Extension for VS Code are very welcome!
+All improvements to the IBM Cloud Dev Extension for VS Code are very welcome!
 Here's how to get started ...

 Fork this repository.
 $ git clone https://github.com/IBM-Cloud/ibm-developer-extension-vscode.git